Adam Silver: Luka Dončić–Anthony Davis trade

 In February 2025, following the Luka Dončić–Anthony Davis trade, multiple conspiracy theories began circulating on social media platforms such as X, Instagram, and Reddit.
-Specifically, accusations were made by fans, often without evidence, that Silver and the NBA forced a trade of Dončić to a large market franchise, the Los Angeles Lakers, in order to solve the ongoing NBA television ratings crisis, in which the NBA was experiencing a significant decrease in viewership.
+Specifically, accusations were made by fans, without evidence, that Silver and the NBA forced a trade of Dončić to a large market franchise, the Los Angeles Lakers, in order to solve the ongoing NBA television ratings crisis, in which the NBA was experiencing a significant decrease in viewership.
 Another conspiracy theory alleged, without evidence, that the Mavericks were intentionally alienating their fanbase so that Silver and the Mavericks ownership could better justify moving the team to Las Vegas, where the Adelson family, who has significant holdings in the Mavericks, does much of its business.
 Mavericks owner Patrick Dumont and Silver both said that the Mavericks intended to stay in the Dallas area.

 2025 NBA draft lottery

 As a result of not qualifying for the 2025 NBA playoffs, the Dallas Mavericks entered the 2025 NBA draft lottery with just 1.8% odds to obtain the first overall selection.
 Despite these low odds, the Mavericks received the first overall pick in the 2025 NBA draft, which prompted widespread accusations that the NBA draft lottery was rigged in order to compensate the Mavericks for the Dončić–Davis trade.
-On June 25th, 2025, Duke University's All-American forward Cooper Flagg was drafted first overall by the Dallas Mavericks.
+On June 25, 2025, Duke University's All-American forward Cooper Flagg was drafted first overall by the Dallas Mavericks.
 The lottery drew comparisons to David Stern and the 1985 "frozen envelope" conspiracy theory, which alleged that the 1985 draft lottery was rigged so that the New York Knicks could select Georgetown superstar Patrick Ewing.

+Sports betting scandals

+Throughout Silver's tenure as NBA commissioner, a number of high-profile sports betting scandals have become public.
+On October 23, 2025 prosecutions, made by the FBI and the NYPD, allege that current and former NBA players and staff were involved in accepting bribes, participating in illegal gambling activities, wire fraud and money laundering.
+As part of these investigations, 34 people were arrested, including Portland Trail Blazers head coach Chauncey Billups and Miami Heat guard Terry Rozier.
+The alleged crimes were also reportedly conducted under influence by gangs in the American mafia.
+As part of a separate investigation, NBA player Jontay Porter received a lifetime ban from the NBA following a sports betting scandal.
+Many attribute these scandals to the connections between Silver's NBA and sports betting companies.